Spinal Muscular Atrophy - Information for Families

 Is there a treatment or cure?

 Although there is currently no cure for SMA, this does not mean that nothing can be done.
-The day-to-day focus is on treatment of the symptoms and the delivery of the highest standards of care.
-This includes anticipatory care, managing symptoms and maintaining the best quality of life.
+There are a range of options aimed at managing symptoms, reducing complications of muscle weakness and maintaining the best quality of life.
+These are outlined in the internationally agreed Standards of Care for SMA.

 Author: SMA Support UK Information Production Team